ihsn/sdcAppDocs/loadprepdata.rst

    :align: center

    Load data on Microdata tab - example STATA dataset

+After loading the testdata dataset, the loaded dataset is displayed (cf. :numref:`fig52`).
+By default the first 20 records are displayed.
+With the dropdown menu in the topleft corner it is possible to display 20, 50, 100 or all records per page.
+It is not recommended to select *all* in case of larger datasets *sdcApp* will run very slow.
+In the right bottom it is possible to navigate to different pages, either by clicking *Next* or by clicking on a page number.
+The table with the data is both horizontally and vertically scrollable with the scrollbars on the right side and bottom of the table.
+To sort the data by a variable, click on the symbol with two arrows next to the variable name in the header of the table.

 After loading the dataset, the data is shown in the **Microdata** tab.
 The **Microdata** tab changes and the functionality for loading microdata is replaced with functionality to explore and prepare the dataset (cf. :numref:`fig511`).
 The